MohamedElashri/firewall/README.md

 ## Acknowledgements

-The UFW CLI Manager script is built on top of the UFW package and utilizes its underlying functionality.
-I would like to acknowledge the developers and maintainers of UFW for their excellent work.
+The UFW CLI Manager script is built on top of the `ufw` firewall package and utilizes its underlying functionality.
+I would like to acknowledge the developers and maintainers of `ufw` for their excellent work.

 ## Contributing